CrisMorinaga/SmartBrain/README.md

   - Clarifai (For the face recognition API)
   - Flask (For the backend API)
   - SQLAlchemy (ORM for Flask and PostgreSQL)
-  - Flask-login (To manage user login tokens between fronted and backend)
+  - Flask-login (To manage user login tokens between frontend and backend)
-  - Flask jwt extended (To manage user jwt tokens between frontend and backend)
+  - Flask JWT extended (To manage user JWT tokens between frontend and backend)
   - Werkzeug Security (To manage password hashing)
 * Frontend:
   - Next.js 13 (For designing the website)